jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ### Open Source

 In the context of education, large amounts of personal data are generated.
 Data protection and security play a big role in such an environment.
-Open source solutions are less prone to major security issues as the development can leverage the crowdsourcing capabilities.
-Also all processes are transperent there is no worring about the collected data being abused.

-Additionally, open source soulutions give universities the abilitiy to host the examination software themselves.
-In this way confidential student data is always under the direct supervision of the universities.

 Of the considerd solutions three of them are fully open source.
 Blackboard only has a partially open source codebase and LPlus is a closed source software.